aaserwaa/Embedding-Customer-Churn-Prediction-Model-in-GUI/README.md

 This project is licensed under the [MIT License](LICENSE).

-Here is a link to my [published article on LinkedIn](https://www.linkedin.com/pulse/customer-churn-analysis-my-journey-predictive-analytics-serwaa-akoto-wnvke)
+Here is a link to my [https://medium.com/@amaserwaaakoto399/embedding-machine-learning-models-into-a-gui-using-streamlit-f046eda61467)https://medium.com/@amaserwaaakoto399/embedding-machine-learning-models-into-a-gui-using-streamlit-f046eda61467]